ARMmbed/mbed-os-5-docs/docs/advanced/bootloader.md

 ### `target.mbed_app_start`

 The configuration option `target.mbed_app_start` sets the starting address of the linker script by defining the `MBED_APP_START` macro for the linker script.
-You may only define this configuration option within the `target_overrides` section of an mbed application configuration, and you may not define it for the meta-target `*`.
+You may only define this configuration option within the `target_overrides` section of an mbed application configuration, and you may not define it for the metatarget `*`.
 When you do not define this configuration option, it defaults to the start of a target's ROM.
 This configuration option must be an address within ROM.

 ### `target.mbed_app_size`